plabayo/rama/README.md

 emulating clients with custom user agents, hijacking connections for advanced testing, or building high-performance proxies, rama provides a clean and composable [Tokio](https://tokio.rs/)-native foundation to program network services in Rust.

-It's not just a toolkit—it's a mindset shift for how to design and operate dynamic, programmable network services
+It's not just a toolkit—it's a mindset shift for how to design and operate dynamic, programmable network services.

+Network protocols supported and implemented by rama allow you to build servers, clients and proxies.

 [![GitHub Sponsors][ghs-badge]][ghs-url]
 [![Buy Me A Coffee][bmac-badge]][bmac-url]